willwin4sure/flash/README.md

 # Flash

-C++ framework for message passing in a client-server model, abstracting away asio networking and multithreading.
+C++ framework for message passing in a client-server model, abstracting away ASIO networking and multithreading.

 Based on a [video series by javidx9](https://www.youtube.com/watch?v=2hNdkYInj4g), with modifications.